Desktop Analytics is deprecated and will be retired on November 30, 2022. For more information, see What's new.

 - Licensing prerequisite of any valid Windows license versus E3, E5

-- Support for multiple workspaces per Azure AD tenant
+- Support for multiple workspaces per Microsoft Entra tenant

 - Ability to run custom queries and export raw solution data